sunbird-specs/QuML/v1/question.md

 ##### Multi Choice Interaction

-Multi choice interaction is used when a set of choices are presented to the candidate.
-The candidate’s task is to select one or more of the choices.
-This interaction must be bound to a response variable with multiple cardinality.
-An array variable will be used to store the values for response variables of this interaction.
+The multi choice interaction is used when a set of choices are presented to the student.
+The student’s task is to select one or more of the choices.
+This interaction must be bound to a response variable with multiple cardinality (i.e. set a list of values to the associated response variable).
+An array variable will be used to store the values of response variable for this interaction.

 | **Data Attribute** | **data-multi-choice-interaction** |
 | --- | ----- |